Kalyvara/NXTheme-tutorials/README.md

 # NXTheme tutorials

+---

+**Important: This repository likely won't be updated anymore, tutorials are now directly forked from LayoutDocs repository.
+Check out the updated versions of the guides on the [website](layoutdocs.themezer.net/).**

+---

 If you want to learn more about Nintendo Switch themeing, this repository might be for you.
 I still recommend to read through [LayoutDocs](layoutdocs.themezer.net/) where basics you will be needing are covered.

 ## Available tutorials